-When government facilities Facilities of the Department of Veterans Affairs, the Department of Defense, and the bill us Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
-They may not seek more than
+Facilities of the Department of Veteran Affairs, the Department of Defense, and the Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+They may not seek more than their governing laws allow.

 We will make diligent efforts to recover benefit payments we made in error but in good faith.
-If we paid your claim in error for any reason, we shall make a diligent effort to recover an overpayment to you from you or, if to the provider, from the provider.
-We may reduce subsequent benefit payments to you or to a provider on behalf of the member to offset overpayments.
+We may reduce subsequent benefit payments to offset overpayments.

-When you are age 65 or over and you do not have Medicare
+When you are age 65 or over and do not have Medicare

 Under the FEHB law, we must limit our payments for inpatient hospital care and physician care to those benefits you would be entitled to if you had Medicare.
 And, your physician and hospital must follow Medicare rules and cannot bill you for more than they could bill you if you had Medicare.
-You and the FEHB Program benefit from these payment limits.
+You and the FEHB benefit from these payment limits.
 Outpatient hospital care is not covered by this law; regular Plan benefits apply.
 The following chart has more information about the limits.